andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 }
 ```

-You may be wondering, &#8220;How'd he know what values are encoded within the extracted receipt payload?&#8221;.
+You may be wondering, "How'd he know what values are encoded within the extracted receipt payload?&#8221;.
 Apple has a very handy [list of all the values that are encoded][7], so I listed each property out in my struct according to their documentation.

 Parsing the receipt produces the most valuable piece of the whole process.
 Sure, it's necessary to go through all of the other validation steps, but having a **decoded receipt** with actual **human-readable values** is, to me, a huge step.